-- Shenandoah Life Insurance Company reduced the employee-to-supervisor ratio from 7:1 to 37:1, service improved, and complaints and errors declined.
+- Shenandoah Life Insurance Company reduced the employee-to-supervisor ratio from 7:1 to 37:1, yet service improved, and complaints and errors declined.

 - American Transtech decreased headcount by 56 percent, increased sales volume by 46 percent, increased customer satisfaction, and had an average of 158 percent improvement in shareholder services.

-These are just a few of hundreds of businesses achieving outstanding results in the United States.
+These are just a few of literally hundreds of businesses that are achieving outstanding results in the United States.
 They are doing so by changing the way work is organized and empowering the people who do that work.
 This is known as the High- Performance work system!
-However, before looking ahead, let's look at where we have come.
+However, before looking ahead, let’s look at where we have come.

 The Traditional Paradigm